StefanFB/CodeGorilla/Battleship/README.md

 > For the sake of simplicity; the project does not consider shots to coordinates that are already shot at to be any different.
 Regardless of whether the coordinate was previously a hit or a miss, you should display You hit a ship! and You missed! again respectively.

 ---

+## Stage 5
+### Objectives

+To complete this stage and the entire project, add a PvP component to your game.
+Now the player will see not only the opponent's screen but their own as well.
+Place the opponent's screen at the top and your field at the bottom.